AmyKeedwell/Milestone-Project-Resume/README.md

 # Technologies Used
 This project makes use of:
 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
-    * HTML for strucutre
+    * HTML for structure.
 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)
-    * CSS for Styling
+    * CSS for Styling.
 * [Google Chrome](https://www.google.com/chrome/)
-    * Used for browser and dev tools
+    * Used for browser and dev tools.
 * [Google](https://www.google.co.uk/)
     * Google was used for research.
 * [Bootstrap](https://getbootstrap.com/)
-    * HTML and CSS Framework, Grid System - Columns and Rows from Bootstrap
+    * HTML and CSS Framework, Grid System - Columns and Rows from Bootstrap.
 * [Git](https://git-scm.com/)
-    * Git used for Version Control
+    * Git used for Version Control.
 * [GitHub](https://github.com/)
-    * Repository hosted on GitHub
+    * Repository hosted on GitHub.
 * [Github Pages](https://amykeedwell.github.io/Milestone-Project-Resume/)
-    * Website hosted on Github Pages
+    * Website hosted on Github Pages.
 * [Am I Responsive](http://ami.responsivedesign.is/)
-    * Testing responsiveness of the website
+    * Testing responsiveness of the website.

 # Testing
 * Tested responsiveness using google dev tools.

-* Loaded my website on different browsers
+* Loaded my website on different browsers:
+    * Google Chrome - I created my site whilst viewing on Chrome, I believe it works seemlessly on this browser.
-    * Found that the portoflio videos do not center when opened in Internet Explorer - I have spent alot of time googling a solution but still unsure on how to fix this so is still an issue unfortunately.
+    * Internet Explorer - Found that the portoflio videos do not center, I have spent alot of time googling a solution but still unsure on how to fix this, tried adding 'margin:0 auto;' to the CSS but no luck so this is still an issue unfortunately.
+    * Safari - same issue with the videos sitting to the left on the page.
+Again googled solutions and added 'text-align: -webkit-center;' but this didn't seem to work.

 * Sent GitHub Pages link to family and friends to test on any devices and feedback if any issues are found.
     * One issue flagged was that the navbar doesn't retract once a nav item has been clicked on - I aimed to fix this but couldn't find a solution without using JavaScript.